Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: Discussion

-Based on the likelihood analysis results for the MJD 57623--57625 detection, the observed 0.3--500 GeV (isotropic) luminosity is $\sim 1.8\times 10^{35}$\,erg\,s$^{-1}$.
+Both short flaring events found in our search have soft emission, as the obtained photon indices are $\Gamma\sim$ 2.5 and 2.9 respectively.
+We note that the emission reported at the peak of the 2015 outburst was even softer ($\Gamma \sim 3.5$).
+The softness of the source's emission is similar to that observed in the flaring events of Cyg X-3 and Cyg X-1 \citep{fer09,zdz+18,zdz+17}.
+In addition, \gr\ emission is seen at spots in the lobes of the jets from the microquasar SS~433 \citep{abe+18,xin+19}, and it is extremely soft with $\Gamma\sim 6$ in the energy range of $\leq$1.8~GeV \citep{xin+19}.
+These similarities support the association of the flaring events with \tgt, and moreover suggest a similar mechanism for \gr\ emission from microquasars.

+Different models with consideration of jets have been proposed to explain \gr\ emission from microquasars (e.g., \citealt{aa99,gak02,rom+03}).
+Based on detailed studies of Cyg X-1 (also Cyg X-3; see, e.g., \citealt{zdz+18}), which are able to fit its broad-band spectrum from radio to $\gamma$-rays, the \gr\ emission is determined to likely contain the components due to the jets' synchrotron self-Compton radiation and the upscattering of photons from the accretion disk and companion star \citep{zdz+14,zdz+17}.
+For \tgt, the same scenario may be at work to give rise to its \gr\ emission.
+However, different from Cyg X-1 and Cyg X-3, the densities of photons from the companion star of \tgt\ would be much lower, leading to the possibility that the photons may arise mainly from the jets themselves, and thus that the jets' synchrotron self-Compton radiation may be the dominant \gr\ emission mechanism.

+At the peak of the outburst, \tgt\ was observed to have discrete jet ejecta whose emission is dominant at wavelengths from radio to sub-millimeter (sub-mm; \citealt{tet+17,tet+19}).
+Thus, the short transient emission detected by \fermi\ LAT and AGILE at the peak of the multifrequency outburst \citep{loh+16,pia+17} could arise from these plasma ejecta along the jets.
+According to radio and sub-mm observations, the compact jets in the system became dominant over the ejecta several days after the peak.
+Therefore, the \gr\ events---occurring during the quiescence phase--- could be associated with the compact and persistent jets of this microquasar.
+By referring to the \gr\ event of 2016 Aug.
+23--25 (MJD 57623--57625), the observed 0.3--500 GeV (isotropic) luminosity is $\sim 1.8\times 10^{35}$\,erg\,s$^{-1}$.
 The jet luminosity (collimation corrected; see \citealt{lkp17}) from \tgt\ could be a factor of $\sim$20 larger, that is $\sim 4\times 10^{36}$\,erg\,s$^{-1}$.
-From fitting the optical and infrared broad-band spectrum of the source in quiescence, the mass accretion rate was estimated to be $\sim 7\times 10^{16}$\,g\,s$^{-1}$ \citep{mm06}, indicating an accretion power of $\sim 6\times 10^{37}\eta$\,erg\,s$^{-1}$ (where $\eta$ is the efficiency) in the binary system.
-Therefore there is sufficient energy to power such jet emission even in quiescence.
+The mass accretion rate of the binary was estimated to be $\sim 7\times 10^{16}$\,g\,s$^{-1}$ \citep{mm06}, taken from fitting the optical and infrared broad-band spectrum of the source in quiescence.
+The rate indicates an accretion power of $\sim 6\times 10^{37}\eta$\,erg\,s$^{-1}$ (where $\eta$ is the efficiency) in the system, suggesting that there is sufficient energy to provide the required power for the jets.

-In any case, considering the facts of the match in position, the soft spectrum similar to those of the \gr\ microquasars, sufficient accretion power, and low chance of detecting a random short flare from an unknow source, we conclude that we have likely detected \tgt\ during MJD 57623--57625 and possibly during MJD 54962--54965 and 57251--57253.